Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 5. When creating the sorting bar for the mobile page, the code would not be read by the if functions as they previously were written {% if 'X' in request.get %}.
 However this proved to be incorrect and changing to {% if 'X' in request.get_full_path %} allowed it to function as intended.

+6. When creating the bag app there was an issue using the default django template calculations. ${% widthratio item.product.price 1 item.quantity %} in the code originally rounded the subtotal, thus reducing accuracy.
+The solution was installing mathfilters and changing the code to ${{ item.product.price|mul:item.quantity }}, thus removing the rounding error.